 For the Love of your Pet, Please DOO the Right Thing!

-Stay tuned for details about next year’s contest.
+The 2017 Calendar Photo Contest has not opened yet, but stay tuned for details!
 Remember—you and your dog can pledge every year!

 Doo the Right Thing!

 Pet waste is not only smelly and unsightly, but it is a health risk to pets and people and a water quality issue.
 When walking your dog, always carry a plastic baggie to scoop up the waste.
 Dispose of sealed baggies in the trash.
 Clean up dog waste in your yard at least once a week, and either flush it down the toilet or dispose of in the trash.
 Click here for more tips.

 Pet waste that is not disposed of properly can put your health, your dog's health, and your child's health at risk.